rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 });
 ```

 ## FAQs

-### **How do you get the Pinterest Tag Id?**
+### **How do I get the Pinterest Tag ID?**

-* Login to Pinterest Ads dashboard.
+* Login to your Pinterest Ads dashboard.
-* Go to the **Admin** section from the left sidebar.
+* Go to the **Admin** section on the left sidebar.
-* Select the account and then property from the drop down for which you wish to get the id.
+* Select the account and then property from the dropdown for which you wish to get the ID.
-* Now click on data streams and select the stream for which you wish to get the id.
+* Next, click on **Data Streams** and select the stream for which you wish to get the ID.
-* Copy the measurement id by clicking on copy to clipboard icon.
+* Copy the measurement ID by clicking on the Copy to Clipboard icon.

 ## Contact Us